rowanmanning/rowanmanning.com/content/posts/halving-my-github-pages-build-time/index.md

       {{< image "workflow-in-parallel.png" >}}

   3. One large bottleneck was the way I was deploying.
-Until very recently the only way to build GitHub pages was to push to a separate branch or folder then a _separate_ GitHub action would do the deploy under the hood.
+Until very recently the only way to build GitHub pages with Hugo was to push to a separate branch or folder then a _separate_ GitHub action would do the deploy under the hood.
 So, no matter how fast my own workflow was, I was still having to wait for a second one to trigger.

       Very recently [GitHub launched a beta for deploying to GitHub Pages from your _own_ GitHub Action](https://github.blog/changelog/2022-07-27-github-pages-custom-github-actions-workflows-beta/).
 This is game-changing for me because I have full control over the zipped artefact that gets deployed.
 No more waiting for GitHub to decide when to deploy my pages, I can trigger it myself immediately after the build :tada: